 Dear worker, We are providing you with some basic information about working hours in the private sector.
-The Federal Decree-Law No. 33 of 2021 regulating labor relations and its executive regulations stipulate that the maximum normal working hours for workers shall be eight hours per day or forty-eight hours per week.
+The Federal Decree-Law No. 33 of 2021 regulating Labour relations and its executive regulations stipulate that the maximum normal working hours for workers shall be eight hours per day or forty-eight hours per week.
 The time spent by the worker in moving between his place of residence and work shall not be counted as part of working hours, except for some categories of workers as per the executive regulations of this Decree-Law.
 During the month of Ramadan, the normal working time is reduced by two hours.

 No worker shall work over five hours consecutively without break times not less than one hour in total, provided that these periods are not considered as part of the worker’s working hours.
 In factories and similar facilities, where work is rotated on night and day shift basis, or for certain categories of workers working hours shall be regulated as per the executive regulations of this Decree-Law